About Similar Audiences on the Display Network

 - List must be owned by your account, not shared

-Many types of remarketing lists can be used to generate Similar audiences, including but not limited to: Website visitors, app users, customer match, video remarketing, CRM, Google Analytics, and more.
-Custom lists are not eligible.
-In some cases, there isn't enough information to generate a Similar audience list.
-In these cases, the list may appear as “Unavailable” in the Audience manager.
+Many types of remarketing lists can be used to generate similar audiences, including but not limited to: Website visitors, app users, customer match, video remarketing, CRM, Google Analytics and more.
+Custom lists aren't eligible.
+In some cases, there isn't enough information to generate a similar audience list.
+In these cases, the list may appear as 'Unavailable' in the Audience manager.

-We don't support finding Similar audiences for lists based on sensitive categories, such as race, religion, sexual orientation, or health.
-All use of Similar audiences is subject to our Personalized advertising policy.
-People who don't want to be included in Similar audiences can opt out through their Ads Settings.
+We don't support finding similar audiences for lists based on sensitive categories, such as race, religion, sexual orientation or health.
+All use of Similar Audiences is subject to our Personalised advertising policy.
+People who don't want to be included in similar audiences can opt out through their Ads Settings.

 It may take up to 72 hours for your list to start serving.

-- Use automated bidding: Similar audience cost per conversion can be up to 25% higher than Remarketing since those lists targeting new users.
-Leverage tCPA or tROAS for better performance results.
-If the main success metric is "conversion," use tCPA. eCPC is a bidding model designed to optimize for clicks, rather than for conversions.
+- Use automated bidding: Similar audience cost per conversion can be up to 25% higher than Remarketing since those lists are targeting new users.
+Leverage tCPA or tROAs for better performance results.
+If the main success metric is 'conversion', use tCPA. eCPC is a bidding model designed to optimise for clicks, rather than for conversions.

 - Make your ads Responsive: Leverage Responsive ads design wherever possible so that your ads target the best customers with the closest accuracy.
 Try variations on 'call to action' text, images, etc.